 While in England some time ago I was shown an ancient piece of scrimshaw in a private collection.
 My interest was aroused because the whale’s tooth was carved with an image (artist unknown) of a three-masted sailing ship.
 On one side was the tantalizing inscription; STORES SHIP DROMEDARY 1821.
-This is the only known image of the ship with its masts intact.
+As far as I am aware, this is the only known image of the ship with its masts intact.

 The Dromedary is of great historical interest to Australia.
 It was aboard this ship that Governor Lachlan Macquarie travelled to New South Wales in 1809 to replace the deposed William Bligh in the wake of the infamous Rum Rebellion.
 However, the year 1821 commemorates another significant journey.
-In February of that year the ship sailed for London carrying Governor Macquarie’s nemesis Commissioner John Thomas Bigge.
-Among Commissioner Bigge’s luggage (no doubt stowed safely in his cabin) was a document box containing his extensive and highly critical report into Macquarie’s governorship.
+In February of that year the ship sailed for London carrying Governor Macquarie’s nemesis, Commissioner John Thomas Bigge.
+Among Commissioner Bigge’s luggage was a locked document box containing his extensive and highly critical report into Macquarie’s governorship.

 Under the command of Captain Richard Skinner The Dromedary had spent the previous ten months in New Zealand’s Bay of Islands, collecting kauri spars to be used as ships’ masts for the Royal Navy.
 There were many opportunities for her crew to obtain whale bone and teeth, as reported by one of she ship’s officers, Richard A Cruise;